• Skip to main content

 Instructions

-• Place an ear of corn in a large bowl and using a sharp knife, cut the kernels of corn off the cob.
+• Place an ear of corn in a large bowl and using a sharp knife, cut the kernels off the cob.
 Then, using the back of the blade, scrape against the cob to press out any remaining milky corn liquid.
-Repeat with the remaining ears of corn.
+Repeat with the remaining ears.

 • In a large skillet over medium heat add the butter and optional bacon grease.

-• Melt the butter, add the corn and cook for a minute or so, stirring frequently.
+• Melt the butter, add the kernels, and cook for a minute or so, stirring frequently.

 • Sprinkle the flour over the corn and add the salt and pepper.
 Stir and cook for a minute.

-• Add the cream and water to the corn mixture and mix well.
+• Add the cream and water to the mixture and mix well.

-• Turn down the heat to medium-low and cook for 10-15 minutes more or until the corn is tender.
-(The fresher the corn, the less time it will take to cook.)
+• Turn down the heat to medium-low and cook for 10-15 minutes more or until the kernels are tender.
+(The fresher the ears, the less time it will take to cook.)

 • Serve immediately.
 Enjoy!